One of the best online MSN degree programs in the nation – BestColleges.com

 RN to BSN & MSN (Combined Degree)

-This program is designed for students who are entering with a diploma or an associate degree in nursing and would like to earn both the BSN and MSN degrees.
+This program is designed for active RNs who have not earned a bachelor’s degree in any subject and would like to earn both the BSN and MSN degrees.
 Students who plan on pursuing careers as nurse educators might consider this option, as a BSN is a common requirement in many teaching programs for nurses.
+At the successful completion of this specially arranged undergraduate curriculum, you will be awarded your Bachelor of Science in Nursing (BSN) and be eligible to pursue your MSN in one of two concentrations: Nursing Leadership or Nurse Educator.

 BSN to MSN